na-na-hi/renget/archive/cpu-lora.md

 1. Download a gguf file you would like to use as a base (E.g., [`stheno-l2-13b.Q8_0.gguf`](https://huggingface.co/TheBloke/Stheno-L2-13B-GGUF/tree/main)), and place it in `C:\lora`.
 2. Download or create some training data.
 Store it in plain text format.
 Following the same prompt format used for the base model is recommended.
 But really, any text file can be used.
 3. Open a command prompt and move to the working folder: `cd C:\lora`
-4. Run the finetune utility: `llama.cpp/finetune.exe --model-base the-model-you-downloaded.gguf --train-data your-training-data.txt --threads 14`
+4. Run the finetune utility: `llama.cpp/finetune.exe --model-base the-model-you-downloaded.gguf --train-data your-training-data.txt --threads 14 --samples-after-nl`

 Obviously you will need to adjust step 4 to specify your actual base model name, training data name, and the number of threads (physical processors) in your system.